salute-clinitas/FastSoftmax_Folk/readme.md

 The usual way of calculating it is by replacing each element with an exponent, raised to the power of said element divided by the sum of exponents of all elements in our vector

 $$\Large\text{softmax}(x_i) = \frac{e^{x_i}}{\sum_{j=1}^{K} e^{x_j}}$$

+Although there is one problem with this approach, since it uses an exponential function, that grows - well exponentially if our input vector will contain multiplepositive values, it can overflow as we will add a lot of big numbers together in our divisor

 We can mitigate this by subtracting the maximum of our vector from the exponent.
 That way - the powers will always be negative, and our values will remain in range of 0 to 1